Umersaeed81/File_Management_Operations/log/File_Copy_Operation/copyfile/from_dir_sub_dir/Example_10.md

 - **Space Check:** Before copying each file, it verifies that there is enough free space in the target directory's drive to accommodate the file.
 If there is not enough free space, an error message is displayed.
 - **Unique Filename Generation:** If a file with the same name already exists in the target folder, it generates a unique filename to prevent overwriting existing files.
 - **Automatic Target Folder Creation:** If the target folder does not exist, it is automatically created before copying files.
-- **File Copying:** The code uses `shutil.copy()` to copy each file.
+-  **File Copying:** The code uses `shutil.copyfile()` to copy each file.
 This function updates the file's metadata, so the last modification time reflects the current time of the copy operation rather than the original file’s modification time.
 - **File Copy Report:** After processing all files, it reports the total number of files successfully copied.
 - **Metadata Collection and Export:**
     - **File Metadata:** Metadata for the files in both the source and destination directories is gathered.
 This includes file name, size, last modification time, file extension, and the full file path.